 Located north of Laguna Beach, Newport sports the stellar Crystal Cove state park, which you should visit for the four miles of sandbank laid out along with a cove, various coves that look incredible before sunset, and the Crystal Cove historic district, and a terrific canyon island.
 There are also a number of trails nearby if you are into hiking.

 If you have a dog, a sunny day out for you and your pooch waits in San Diego.
-Of course, there are other beaches on other coasts where you can get the leash off your buddy, but why not settle for the certified best?
-Even if you don’t have a dog, this is the perfect place for all dog lovers who want a beach vacation, as you can find new canine friends who come in all shapes and sizes, and colors.
+Of course, there are other beaches on other coasts where you can get the leash off your buddy; but why not settle for the certified best?
+If you don’t have a dog, this is the perfect place for all dog lovers who want a beach vacation; as you can find new canine friends who come in all shapes and sizes, and colors.

 You have heard of the Santa Monica pier for its famous Ferris wheel, but do you know that you could get the Los Angeles flavor of din and bustle and the palm tree silhouettes on a strip of pink-tinted afternoon cloudlets all in a beach?
 You can play volleyball, surf, or take in the cultural hubbub of the one and only Los Angeles on this 3.5 mile-long beach (if you are very daring, even all three simultaneously).
 Don’t smoke, though.